A popular restaurant with views over the Jamaa El Fna

 Marrakech was badly affected by the devastating earthquake in 2023, and many people have lost their livelihoods and homes.

-Whilst it’s difficult to cope with the constant barage of vendors vying for your custom, it’s worth remembering their own struggle to survive.
+Whilst it’s sometimes difficult to cope with the constant barage of vendors calling out to you for your custom, it’s worth remembering their own struggle to survive is very real.

 Marrakech is certainly a different way of life from what you may be used to and a culture shock to many first-time visitors.